 You can even set your monthly payments to be automatically taken out of your account each month.
 It is called a "betalingsservice" and when you open accounts with companies (water, electricity, rent, etc.), you will be encouraged to sign up and use them.

-Sometimes, companies will send you a giro for a service.
-What is a giro?
-A giro is a method of paying a bill using electronic banking.
+Sometimes, companies will send you an indbetalingskort or invoice for a service.
+What is an indbetalingskort.
+An indbetalingskort is a method of paying a bill using electronic banking.
 Companies will send them in order for you to pay your bill.
-See the example on your right.
+See the example above.

-The giro has two parts.
+The indbetalingskort has two parts.
 One part is your receipt and the other part is for the bank or post office.
-When you get a giro you take it to your bank or post office (Many post offfices as of September 2014 are longer handling giro payments) and pay by using your DanKort or taking money directly from your bank account.
-If you have internet banking, you can pay online.
+When you get a kort you take it to your bank (if you can find a branch that is open) or post office (Many post offfices as of September 2014 are longer handling such payments) and pay by using your DanKort or taking money directly from your bank account.
+Nowadays it is most common to use your online banking to pay your bills.
+Only in major cities can you find a bank or post office willing to do this service, but it does still exist in some places.

-Most giros will already be prefilled, but check to make sure the information is correct before paying.
-If you need to fill it out yourself, make sure your name and payment details are correct.
-Your name goes in the upper left box where it says "inbetaler".
+Most indbetalingskort will already be prefilled with all the information, but check to make sure the information is correct before paying.
+The information should include your name and payment details.
+Your name should be in the upper left box where it says "inbetaler".
 It should have your name and complete address.

 Along the bottom row there are two spots for putting in the correct payment amount.
 The business that is sending you the bill should already have filled out their information.

-If you are using a blank giro, you need to insert the name of the company you are paying, including an invoice number.
+If you are using a blank indbetalingskort, you need to insert the name of the company you are paying, including an invoice number.

 It is always best to come prepared with some Danish money before arriving.
 You can exchange money at the airport.
 There are several banks at the airport, as well as exchange bureaus.

-All banks in Denmark will exchange your foreign currency.
+All banks in Denmark will exchange your foreign currency, yet many banks do not have physical branches, so they can be hard to find.
 You will need to check the exchange rates and maybe shop around for the best bargain.There are exchange places at the major train stations, along the shopping streets and in most popular tourtist areas.

 The exchange rates are always displayed outside the bureaus.
 If you don't see them listed, avoid them!
 Compare them to the rates given here for the Danish currency.